The University’s Wi-Fi network is called eduroam. It works in your room and across the campus. Don’t use Wi-Fi Guest – it’s for visitors.

 You can play multiplayer games with others in Canterbury campus bedrooms, and use online services like Xbox Live.

-From your campus bedroom you need to:
+From your student accommodation you need to:

 - Note down its wired MAC address in your console's settings menu

-- Go online from any device, and register your games console with us
+- Go online from any device, and register your games console

 - We can't offer support for using your console on the network; we will register your console on a best-efforts basis.